-Data for 2002 onwards have been reported on a different basis, causing breaks in time series between 2001 and 2002, especially for inputs and outputs to electricity generation and consumption in the iron and steel industry.
-The Korean administration is planning to revise the historical time series as time and resources allow.
+Until the 2023 edition, data for 2002 onwards had been reported on a different basis, causing breaks in time series between 2001 and 2002, especially for inputs and outputs to electricity generation and consumption in the iron and steel industry.
+For the 2024 edition, the Korean administration has undertaken a major historical revision, erasing most of these time breaks.